Nitrokey/nitrokey-app/README.md

 - `libqt5svg5-dev` - QT5 library for rendering SVG
 - `libqt5concurrent5` - QT5 library for concurrent calls
 - `pkg-config` - system libraries detection
-- `libnitrokey` v3.3 - compiled only, if not already installed in the OS
+- `libnitrokey` (v3.3+) - this is built only, if not already installed in the OS (otherwise App will use system library)
 	- `libusb-1.0-0-dev` - library to communicate with USB devices
 	- `libhidapi-dev` - to communicate using HID layer